AbateLab/Barcoding/README.md

 2. The hamming space is large enough, and the error rate is low enough, that random walks originating from random points in the space will not ever come closer than 2 hamming distance of another path.

 TODO:Everything

+###readLenHist.py:
+Just a simple histogram of read length maker.
+Nothing to it.
+Tell it what fastq file to graph and the name of the output pdf.

+TODO:Open to suggestions